CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 nats pub -s "nats://nats-2:4222" hello second

-Also stopping the seed node to which the subscription was done, should trigger an automatic failover to the other nodes:
+Stopping the seed node, which received the subscription, should trigger an automatic failover to the other nodes:

 docker-compose -f nats-cluster.yaml stop nats